-- 72 ESMA in its December 2021 report (see above) mentioned increased use of the post-model adjustments (also referred to as management overlays or top-level adjustments) by financial institutions as a result of COVID-19 pandemic.
-The level and granularity of disclosures of the effect of these adjustments varied significantly between entities. - 73 EFRAG is of view that post-model adjustments are necessary to make credible forward-looking estimates in situations with a lack of historical data relevant for future projections.
-This will typically be the case in situations of pandemics, war, sudden rise in inflation and interest rates, structural changes in supply of energy or supply chain stability and increased geopolitical and environmental risks. - 74 EFRAG notes that the use of post-model adjustments as such is not prohibited by IFRS 9 and that the extent of their use can vary depending on the model used to measure ECL, complexity of the financial instruments and management expectations regarding the development of the macro-economic factors. - 75 EFRAG has been informed about different approaches applied in practice in how entities use the post-model adjustments.
-Therefore, EFRAG notes that guidance in which situations and for how long the post-model adjustments could be used before being incorporated into the existing ECL model and that their use should be consistent with objective and verifiable evidence would be helpful. - 76 EFRAG understands the concerns that the governance around the top-level adjustments process may be weaker than for in-model adjustments but is not convinced that this issue can be efficiently addressed via standard-setting.
-Paragraph 35G of IFRS 7 already requires explanation of the inputs, assumptions and estimation techniques used to apply the impairment requirements of IFRS 9, including how forward-looking information has been incorporated into the determination of ECL and changes in estimation techniques or significant assumptions made during the reporting period and the reasons for those changes (paragraphs 35G(b) and (c)). - 77 Please refer to Question 9 of the RFI for the EFRAG detailed suggestions for improving the disclosure requirements.
+- ESMA in its December 2021 report (see above) mentioned increased use of the post-model adjustments (also referred to as management overlays or top-level adjustments) by financial institutions as a result of COVID-19 pandemic.
+The level and granularity of disclosures of the effect of these adjustments varied significantly between entities. - 7273 EFRAG is of view that post-model adjustments are necessary to make credible forward-looking estimates in situations with compensate for the a lack of historical data relevant for future projections.
+This will typically be the case in situations of pandemics, war, sudden rise in inflation and interest rates, structural changes in which is needed for ECL modelling with respect to sudden and previously unobserved (novel) risk factors such as for example inflation, supply of energy or supply chain stability and s, increasenhanced geopolitical and environmental risks. - 7374 EFRAG notes that the use of post-model adjustments as such is not prohibited by IFRS 9 and that the extent of their use can vary depending on the model used to measure ECL, complexity of the financial instruments and management expectations regarding the development of the macro-economic factors.

+- 7475 EFRAG has been informed about different approaches applied in practice in how entities use the post-model adjustments.
+Therefore, EFRAG notes that guidance in which situations and for how long the post-model adjustments could be used before being incorporated into the existing ECL model and that their use should be consistent with objective and verifiable evidence would be helpful. - 7576 EFRAG understands the concerns that the governance around the top-level adjustments process may be weaker than for in-model adjustments but is not convinced that this issue can be efficiently addressed via standard-setting.
+Paragraph 35G of IFRS 7 already requires explanation of the inputs, assumptions and estimation techniques used to apply the impairment requirements of IFRS 9, including how forward-looking information has been incorporated into the determination of ECL and changes in estimation techniques or significant assumptions made during the reporting period and the reasons for those changes (paragraphs 35G(b) and (c)). - 7677 Please refer to Question 9 of the RFI for the EFRAG detailed suggestions for improving the disclosure requirements.